Chirag-v09/Python/GUI/Readme.md

-# Here codes for doing gui in python using tkinter
+# Here are some codes for doing gui in python

 Python using tkinter